Acacia Gum, the Golden Tears of the Acacia Tree

 Protecting the acacia tree is crucial due to its ability to stem the tide of desertification, allowing local populations to use the land to grow and sell food.
 Nexira is committed to safeguarding the region with the SOS SAHEL NGO, and more recently with their inavea™ CARING BY NATURE project, preserving natural resources, supporting local communities and aiming for a carbon-neutral footprint.
 Nexira has had a presence in Africa for more than 125 years and has expertise at all levels: raw material sourcing, supply assurance, quality, and traceability.

 Secure Sourcing and Processing

 Nexira practices environmentally-friendly cultivation [no use of pesticides or fertilizers].
-The traceability of each batch of acacia can be proved from the tree to the customer.
-Acacia is a natural and native GMO-free product, which is neither chemically nor enzymatically transformed.
-It is manufactured through a stringent physical process: the gum follows a very fine purification in liquid form to remove any organic or mineral foreign matters.
+Acacia gum is a natural and native GMO-free product, which is neither chemically nor enzymatically transformed.
+It is manufactured through a stringent physical process: the acacia gum follows a very fine purification in liquid form to remove any organic or mineral foreign matters.
 The refined gum syrup, sterilized with a short time/high temperature system, is then spray-dried or instantized, aseptically packed, and delivered in the form of a white powder, which makes it a very soluble substance.

 A Clean-Label Ingredient

 Sustainably sourced, all-natural acacia gum is suitable for vegans and vegetarians, and is available in organic, FODMAP-friendly and Non-GMO Project Verified grades, as well as gluten-free and low in calories.
 This means it can be included on ‘clean-label’ packaging that appeals to a flourishing worldwide market of conscientious shoppers.

 These ethical, health-conscious consumers are seeking to improve their own health through lifestyle changes; they are also making choices to improve the world by supporting ethical products and manufacturing processes.